 The latest version of the program now supports synchronisation between multiple computers - now you can keep folders synchronised on separate machines without having to worry about them being switched on and connected at the same time.
 Changes are uploaded to your backup space, and then downloaded to your other synced folders when they come online.

 If there's a problem, it's your initial storage allocation, which starts off at 5GB.
 And if that's not enough, then you can buy additional storage - it's actually a little uncompetitive the higher you go, but the 20GB service for €29 a year is perfect for those looking for a cloud-based sync option rather than full backup service.

-The brand new "Strasburg" build brings these new features:
+The latest "Nadelhorn" build brings these new features: